iviviano/Algorithms/Grading/HW4.md

 - `set!` is not allowed for any homework (talk to @mollyfeldman if you are confused about whether something is in domain)
 - The `cond` in your `map` lambda of `child-sum` is unnecessary, since we don't create trees with empty children.
 This case could be shortened to `(apply + (map tree-value (tree-children t)))`
 - Your base cases for `all-sum` should be outside the `map`.
 As is, it throws an error on the empty tree input and runs forever on larger trees (**-3 points**)
 - The same base case issue applies to `visit-tree`.
 You also forgot to give the list argument to `map`, causing an arity mismatch on all inputs.
-You cannot use `app`
+You cannot use `append` on homework unless told otherwise by the instructions.
+Here, `append` would throw an error, and `cons` would work (**-3 point)

 Testing Notes: